-Randeep Hooda is likely to play the former Indian cricket skipper Kapil Dev on celluloid
+Randeep Hooda to play Kapil Dev in new film?

 Buzz is that Randeep Hooda will play Kapil Dev in Sanjay Puran Singh Chauhan’s project based on the Indian cricket team’s World Cup triumph in 1983.